spiderkd/AmitPortfolio/src/pages/posts/post-7.md

 comments: "119"
 ---

-# Swiss Style

-## The Birth of Modern Visual Communication
+## Swiss Style, The Birth of Modern Visual Communication

 By the mid-20th century, graphic design entered a new era of **clarity, order, and universality**.
 Known as the **Swiss Style** or **International Typographic Style**, this movement became one of the most influential design approaches of the modern age—and it still defines much of today’s branding, publishing, and digital design.